Wipro Ltd (BSE: 507685, NSE: WIPRO) — Business Report / Investor Feed

 | AI-Certified Employees | — | — | 44,000+ | — | 50,000+ | — |

-Sources: [55] for comprehensive series; [67] for FY23/FY24; [82] for Cloud Studios; [105] for Partner Labs; [99][101][112] for additional partners.
+Sources: [49] for comprehensive series; [61] for FY23/FY24; [74] for Cloud Studios; [96] for Partner Labs; [114] for employee count and country confirmation.

 Competitive Distribution Comparison

 Data gap: No peer data (TCS, Infosys, HCLTech) is available in the provided filings to construct a competitive distribution comparison.
-Based on publicly available positioning, Wipro's 65-country / 231-office / 242,000-employee footprint places it among the top-5 Indian IT services firms, but specific distribution metrics for peers cannot be cited from available sources.
+Wipro's 65-country / 231-office / 242,000-employee footprint places it among the top-5 Indian IT services firms, but specific distribution metrics for peers cannot be cited from available sources.

 Key Data Gaps

-- Competitor distribution comparison: No peer data is available in the filings.
+- Competitor distribution comparison: No peer data available in the filings.

 - Platform/non-linear revenue: Wipro Intelligence™ and Lab45 platform revenue contributions are not quantified separately.